- Melbourne Museum

 In crafting the TYAMA Melbourne Museum exhibition, we had the chance to create a truly industry-leading piece of work: one that harnesses the power of the physical object and the magic of the digital environment.
 It can be all too easy to assume that physical objects have no place within an immersive environment.
 But this isn’t the case.
 In the context of a museum exhibition, meaning-making is a central tenet of experience.
 Indeed, an unsatisfying search for meaning could be just as detrimental to our visitor experience as the potential of breaking immersion.

 To realise this ambition, we integrated collection objects into each of our immersive spaces, accompanied by graphical illustrations and whispered narration to aid in meaning-making.
 In doing so, we were able to more fully realise the idea of ‘embodied experience’ – catering for both sensory and cerebral engagement.
 Indeed, we trust our visitors with the opportunity to seek, find and discuss layers of meaning within and throughout the interactive experience.

 Internal collaboration amongst our team is inherent in all the work that we create.
 And over the years we have found that the best projects are often the ones that necessitate extensive collaboration outside of our studio.
-For the TYAMA immersive exhibition, we worked closely with a range of Museums Victoria experts, from species specialists to experience architects, spatial experience design to implementation technicians.
+For the TYAMA immersive exhibition, we worked closely with a range of Melbourne Museum exhibition experts, from species specialists to experience architects, spatial experience design to implementation technicians.